 Designer – Andy Davidson

-Starting out as an entry for a programming competition called Total Wormage, Worms went on to become not only a hugely popular game, but a hugely popular franchise.
+Starting out as an entry for a programming competition called Total Wormage, Worms went on to become not only a hugely popular game but a hugely popular franchise.
 A by-product of the 90s, a strange time for the industry in its own right, Worms combines some concepts which may sound ridiculous on paper, but make for something very entertaining on either CD or cartridge format.

 Graphics – 6.5/10

-The designs of the in-game battlefield in particular are quite unique compared to typical video game settings for not only its times, but for video games in general, taking place in settings varying from glaciers and scrap yards.
+The designs of the in-game battlefield, in particular, are quite unique compared to typical video game settings for not only its times but for video games in general, taking place in settings varying from glaciers and scrap yards.
 The FMVs that play out before the beginning of each battle were also pretty well done for the time and add quite a bit of entertainment to the game, which I will elaborate on further into the review.
 The aspect that I think lets the visuals down, however, is how poorly detailed the character sprites stand out among the in-game scenery.
 I think by that token, the game hasn’t aged particularly well from a visual perspective.
-After a while, the sound bytes of the character voices could get a little annoying after a while in the first instalment.
+After a while, the sound bytes of the character voices could get a little annoying after a while in the first installment.